 - Whole or part of a tyre costs £5 (including VAT)

-Can I bring trade waste to the CRCs now if I pay for it as chargeable waste?
+Can you bring trade waste to the CRCs now if you pay for it as chargeable waste?

 No, van, pickup and trailer permit holders can only bring waste from their own homes to the CRCs.
 This rule will apply to chargeable waste as well even though they are paying for it.
 The same checks for trade waste will continue to be used at the sites.

-Why aren't I allowed to dispose of other types of DIY waste for example wood as I've already paid for a permit?
+Why aren't you allowed to dispose of other types of DIY waste for example wood, if you have already paid for a permit?

 The council is not legally obliged to accept any waste from construction, alteration or repair of homes and gardens at its Community Recycling Centres (CRCs).
 This includes inert materials such as soil and concrete as well as other construction materials such as wood, plastic and composite materials.
 Thus the council has the legal power to refuse entry to any of these waste materials at the CRCs.